andreafabrizi/DNSProxy/README.md

 ## Building

 Building is easy on Linux, Mac...
-On UNIX and Windows.
+On UNIX and Windows might be, didn't test much.
-Based on CURL C library, pthread, TLS and other standards.
+Based on CURL C library, pthread, SSL/TLS and other standards.

 For debian/ubuntu users:
 `apt-get install libcurl4-openssl-dev`